MarwanTamer25/DEPI-Project-/README.md

-# Project 2: Malware Analysis and Prevention Strategy
+#Malware Analysis and Prevention Strategy

 ## Project Overview
 This project focuses on the analysis of various types of malware, developing a malware prevention strategy, and implementing **Splunk** as a Security Information and Event Management (SIEM) tool for real-time monitoring and detection.
 By leveraging in-depth malware research and the use of Splunk, this project strengthens organizational defenses against malware threats.